srubin3/Breast_Cancer_Analysis/README.md

 # Breast Cancer Analysis
-This project analyzes the **Breast Cancer Wisonsin Diagnostic Dataset** to predict whether a tumor is *benign* or *malignant* using numerical features.
-This project is an independent project, to determine whether numerical features can be used to distinguish between benign and malignant tumors.
+This project analyzes the **Breast Cancer Wisconsin Diagnostic Dataset** to predict whether a tumor is *benign* or *malignant* using numerical features.

 The primary goal is to determine whether numerical features, such as mean radius, texture, and concavity, could effectively distinguish between benign and malignant tumors.
 Through a structured analytical approach, this project emphasizes **data cleaning**, **exploratory data analysis (EDA)**, and **visualizations** while building a logical narrative around the data.
 The analysis culminates in **predictive modeling** to test the hypothesis.